Applying for a Car Registration in Virginia

 To purchase a temporary permit for your recently purchased vehicle, you must visit a DMV customer service center or submit your application online.

 To purchase a permit online, however, you must be able to pay the application fee with a bank account or an accepted form of credit.
-Download our free, information guide for more information about the entire car registration process.
+Download our free guide for more information about the entire car registration process.